trampgeek/moodle-qtype_coderunner/changehistory.md

 # CHANGE HISTORY

+### 6 October 2018.
+3.5.2

+* Fix GraphUI plugin to prevent new arcs from exactly overlying old ones
+* Bug fix: nodejs question type not working with strict mode.
+Also, renamed question type from nodejs-2 to just nodejs (as it used to be).
+* Add trivial nodejs question sample to samples folder.
+* Add the UOC Python3 tkinter question type to the samples folder.
+* Improve error message when duplicate question prototypes are found.
+* Bug fix: behat export test not working with latest Moodle versions (Thanks Tim Hunt).

-### 14 August 2019.
+### 14 August 2018.
 3.5.1

-Fix error in Privacy Provider (failing with PHP versions 7.x).Thanks to Sam Marshall.
+* Fix error in Privacy Provider (failing with PHP versions 7.x).Thanks to Sam Marshall.

 ### 10 July 2018.
 3.5.0